yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

 In order to proceed with hands-on exercises in this course, you should have VirtualBox environment ready in your personal computer.
 You may use [Play-with-Docker](https://labs.play-with-docker.com/) (PWD) which is a in-browser linux terminal for docker environment if you have problems in setting-up VirtualBox.

-## Getting course environment ready
+## Getting Your Course Environment Ready

 1. Start your VirtualBox set-up for your course if you have not done so.